Join us for CSM FOME 2017!

 Registration & Abstract Submission:

 Are you interested in sharing your teaching methods or facilitating a discussion on an issue in microbiology education?
 Please see the Abstract Guidelines.
-Submissions are accepted by email (firstname.lastname@example.org) until April 24, 2017.
+Submissions are accepted by email (firstname.lastname@example.org) until May 1, 2017 (NOTE - DEADLINE EXTENDED).
 Please DO NOT use the CSM abstract submission site to submit proposals for this workshop or education poster presentations.
 Registration for the Education Workshop is available through the CSM Online Registration Form with a small fee to ensure participation.

 Please contact Tanya Noel (email@example.com) and/or